kubernetes-sigs/cluster-api/docs/proposals/20190709-cluster-spec-crds.md

 Figure 1 presents the sequence of actions involved in provisioning a cluster, highlighting the coordination required between the CAPI cluster controller and the provider infrastructure controller.

 The creation of the Cluster and provider infrastructure objects are independent events.
+It is expected that the cluster infrastructure object to be created before the cluster object and the reference be set to in the cluster object at creation time.

-When a Cluster object is created, if the `InfrastructureRef` is not set, the cluster controller will set the `InfrastructureState` to "Pending".
-When a provider infrastructure object is created, the provider's controller will do nothing unless its owner reference is set to a cluster.
+When a provider infrastructure object is created, the provider's controller will do nothing unless its owner reference is set to a cluster object.

-When the `InfrastructureRef` is set in the cluster, the cluster controller will retrieve the infrastructure object.
+When the cluster object is created, the cluster controller will retrieve the infrastructure object.
 If the object has not been seen before, it will start watching it.
-Also, if the object's owner is not set, it will set to the Cluster object and will set the cluster's `InfrastructureState` to "Provisioning".
+Also, if the object's owner is not set, it will set to the Cluster object.

 When an infrastructure object is updated, the provider controller will check the owner reference.
 If it is set, it will retrieve the cluster object to obtain the required cluster specification and starts the provisioning process.
 When the process finishes, it sets the `Infrastructure.Status.Ready` to true.

-When the cluster controller detects the `Infrastructure.Status.Ready` is set to true, it updates the Cluster statatus with informaiton from `Infrastructure.Status` (e.g. the `APIEndpoints`) and sets the status to "Provisioned".
+When the cluster controller detects the `Infrastructure.Status.Ready` is set to true, it updates the Cluster statatus with informaiton from `Infrastructure.Status` (e.g. the `APIEndpoint`) and sets `Cluster.Status.InfrastructureReady` to true.

 ### States and Transitions